jackyzha0/quartz/content/notes/personas-and-scenarios.md

 ---

 # 1 Personas
-THe goals of a personas is their expectation of an end condition
+The goals of a personas is their expectation of an end condition
 - not features, functions, taskss, activities

 A tool to documnet who the users are.